swfiua/80days/posts/magic-roundabouts-and-geese.rst

 If you see a friend trying to get out of a small side road you might well follow the "priorite a la droite" rule and wave for them to go ahead of you, even though you have right of way.
+The roads are narrow, the speed limit is 20 mph and a little give and take makes it a better place for everyone.

+But if you are new to the island, watch out for vehicles stopping to let people out of tiny driveways and side roads.

 What about the geese?
 =====================